 Vineyards producing the grapes for Rustenberg wines climb the rich red slopes of the Simonsberg and Helderberg; a range of slopes and aspects allows site-specific plantings that enhance varietal characteristics.
 With a long and very proud history of producing exceptional wines, Rustenberg’s winemaking style is simple: produce quality wines true to the style of the estate and the brand.

-As part of our monthly producer focus for 2018, we are asking the winemakers a few questions to learn a little bit more about them and their love of wine.
 Murray Barlow is cellarmaster at his family estate, and much deserved winner of the Diners Club Young Winemaker of the Year award in both 2013 and 2016:

 What first made you interested in winemaking?